Thio Li-ann: NYU Law School controversy

-Thio was to be a visiting human rights professor at New York University School of Law in the fall of 2009 until she withdrew her acceptance in July 2009.
+In 2009, Thio was scheduled to join New York University School of Law as a visiting professor and to teach courses including "Human Rights Law in Asia" and a seminar on constitutionalism.
+Her appointment prompted objections from some students and alumni after attention was drawn to her prior public statements opposing the repeal of Singapore's law criminalising sex between men, and to other public comments about homosexuality.
+According to The Chronicle of Higher Education, an online petition opposing the appointment attracted more than 740 signatures.
 Many noted the irony in her appointment, and prompted calls for condemnation of her "anti-gay hate speech" before Parliament.
 The university's gay and lesbian law student group, NYU OUTLaw, released a statement calling for the condemnation.

 NYU Law School's Dean Richard Revesz issued a memorandum stating "the Law School categorically rejects the point of view expressed in Professor Thio's speech, as evidenced by our early and longstanding commitment to end discrimination on the basis of sexual orientation."
 Students at NYU Law School have issued statements as well.

 Thio then sent an 18-point defence memo to the entire NYU Law faculty.
 On 22 July 2009, she informed the school of her withdrawal from the appointment, citing hostility by its community towards her views and low enrolment; it was reported that only 9 students applied for her course on human rights and 5 for her other course on constitutionalism.